Pharmacogenomics is the study of genetic variations that influence medication response.

 Pharmacogenomics is the study of the role that DNA variants play in drug efficacy.
 The DNA variants may either be inherited, and part of an individual’s inherited genetic make-up, or may be acquired in a person’s tumour (non-heritable) and can be used to predict drug responses or the likelihood of adverse drug reactions.

-In addition to specific tests available for the enzymes thiopurine S-methyltransferase (TPMT) and glucuronyltransferase (UGT1A1), there are three Pharmacogenomic (PGx) panel tests available.
-These cover enzymes involved in breaking down medications used in the mental health area and the pain area as well as a wide range of other medications.
+In addition to specific tests available for the enzymes thiopurine S-methyltransferase (TPMT) and glucuronyltransferase (UGT1A1), the Pharmacogenomic (PGx) Multi panel cover enzymes involved in breaking down medications used in the mental health area and the pain area as well as a wide range of other medications.

 Pharmacogenomics Medication Tests